-Α4 Ρ4 An internal lot must satisfy all of the following: No lot is an internal lot [R1]. access is from a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; (b) it is not reasonably possible to provide a new road to create a standard frontage (c) the lot constitutes the only reasonable way to subdivide the rear of an existing lot; (d) the lot will contribute to the more efficient utilisation of living land; (e) the amenity of neighbouring land is unlikely to be unreasonably affected by subsequent development and use; the lot has access to a road via an access strip, which is part of the lot, or a right-ofway, with a width of no less than 3.6m; (g) passing bays are provided at appropriate distances along the access strip to service the likely future use of the lot; (h) the access strip is adjacent to or combined with no more than three other internal lot access strips and it is not appropriate to provide access via a public road; a sealed driveway is provided on the (i) access strip prior to the sealing of the final plan. the lot addresses and provides for passive surveillance of public open space and public rights of way if it fronts such public spaces.
-A5 P5 Setback from a new boundary for an existing Setback from a new boundary for an existing building must comply with the relevant building must satisfy the relevant Performance Acceptable Solution for setback.
-Criteria for setback.
+An internal lot must satisfy all of the following:

+No lot is an internal lot [R1].

+- (a) access is from a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; - (b) it is not reasonably possible to provide a new road to create a standard frontage lot; - (c) the lot constitutes the only reasonable way to subdivide the rear of an existing lot; - (d) the lot will contribute to the more efficient utilisation of living land; - (e) the amenity of neighbouring land is unlikely to be unreasonably affected by subsequent development and use; - (f) the lot has access to a road via an access strip, which is part of the lot, or a right-ofway, with a width of no less than 3.6m; - (g) passing bays are provided at appropriate distances along the access strip to service the likely future use of the lot; - (h) the access strip is adjacent to or combined with no more than three other internal lot access strips and it is not appropriate to provide access via a public road; - (i) a sealed driveway is provided on the access strip prior to the sealing of the final plan. - the lot addresses and provides for passive surveillance of public open space and public rights of way if it fronts such public spaces.

+Setback from a new boundary for an existing building must comply with the relevant Acceptable Solution for setback.